GoogleContainerTools/skaffold/docs/content/en/docs/concepts/_index.md

     you will have to call `skaffold run` again to build and deploy your application.

-Skaffold command-line interfact also provides other functionalities that may be helpful to your project.
+Skaffold command-line interface also provides other functionalities that may be helpful to your project.
 For more information, see [CLI References](/docs/references/cli).